codedsk/hubzero-tool-brains/doc/srs.md

 2. Using Tags instead of Subcategories
 Perhaps store images and tags as nodes in a graph database.
 Edges show relationship between images and tags.
 Users can search using tags in the subcategory dropdown menu.
 The image selection widget will be populated with images that are connected to the specified tags.
 When an image is picked from the image selection widget, a new edge will be created in the database between the image node and the special "selected" node.
 May also need special "tags" and "images" nodes that point to which nodes are tags and which nodes are images.
 When the user presses the simulate button, the serverside JavaScript will launch the Python analysis program.
 The analysis program will connect to the graph database, locate the "selected" node, and traverse the node's edges to find the images selected by the user.
 The analysis program will perform its analysis and render result images, whose file names will be returned to the serverside JavaScript through the JSON data protocol on stdard output.

+3. Larger Input Selection widget
+The current input selection widget is very restrictive in how many images can be viewed at one time.
+It currently implements an infinite scroll scheme to reduce the amount of image data that needs to be transfered from the server to the client when the application initially loads and when a new subcategory is chosen.
+A redesigned application should consider making this area larger.
+Examples of larger image viewing widgets include image search provided by https://flickr.com and https://images.google.com